 A train from Hanoi to Ho Chi Minh City/ Saigon takes about 34 hours.
 Where as a flight is over 2 hours.
 It took 4 hours via bus to arrive to Halong Bay from Hanoi.

-Once you visit Vietnam, you will have plenty of options to visit, explore, discover and with so many things to do in Vietnam and with these Vietnam travel tips, will make your trip even more enjoyable.
+Finally, once you visit Vietnam, there is so many things to do in Vietnam and with these Vietnam travel tips, will make your trip even more enjoyable.

 And that’s it for now!
 I’d love to know if this guide on Vietnam travel tips has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if are any more tips to add.